ENVIRONMENTAL RESTORATION

 Key Projects

-• Develop a draft WPP
+• Develop a WPP

 • Implement a monitoring plan that includes wet-season and dry-season monitoring events for all mitigation areas and natural areas of Tribal importance.

-• Monitor and conduct up-to-date assessments of Tribal mitigation and wetland areas and compare to historical data to see ecological trends and overall land management needs.
+• Monitor and conduct up-to-date assessments of Tribal mitigation and wetland areas and compare historical data to see ecological trends and overall land management needs.

 • Develop standard operating procedures to utilize remote sensing to review vegetative community shifts in mitigation areas.

-• Gather baseline vegetative community data in the Kissimmee Billie Slough of the Native Area in Big Cypress in preparation for anticipated hydrologic changes from Western Everglades Restoration Project.
+• Gather baseline vegetative community data in the Kissimmee Billie Slough of the Native Area in Big Cypress in preparation for anticipated hydrologic changes from the Western Everglades Restoration Project.

 CONTActs